evkx/evkx.github.io/content/models/skoda/enyaq_iv/enyaq_coupé_85/_index.md

 ### Brakes

-The front brakes are [discs brakes](../../../../technology/brakes/#disc-brakes) while the rear are [drum brakes](../../../../technology/brakes/#drum-brakes.
+The SKODA ENYAQ COUPÉ 85 uses [disc brakes](../../../../technology/brakes/#disc-brakes) in the front for superior stopping power and heat dissipation, while [drum brakes](../../../../technology/brakes/#drum-brakes) are employed in the rear for cost efficiency and durability.
+Drum brakes provide adequate performance for the rear wheels, require less maintenance, and integrate seamlessly with the vehicle's regenerative braking system.
+This combination ensures optimal braking performance and cost-effectiveness, aligning with the overall efficiency goals of the EV.
 The front discs are 358mm.

 ### Regenerative braking